LittleGreyCells/escheme-compiled/README.md

-escheme _compiled_
+escheme _compiled__
 ================

-The escheme interpreter with compilation system
+The escheme interpreter with compilation system.

 ## Introduction

-See escheme.
+"dyad" -- consisting of two elements or parts

 _SICP_ also describes an abstract machine and a compiler to transform scheme expressions into executable code.
 This second implementation of escheme runs